amanzi/amanzi/test_suites/verification/flow/richards/transient/infiltration_dry_sand_1d/amanzi_infiltration_dry_sand_1d.rst

 permeability function.
 Infiltration into a dry coarse-grained sediment such as sand is numerically challenging because of the highly nonlinear behavior of the relative permeability function, which leads to a large pressure drop across a sharp wetting front.
-Computational efficiency is also being tested because small time steps are typically required when the infiltration begins.
+Computational efficiency is also being tested because small timesteps are typically required when the infiltration begins.

 The analytical solution is based on the one-dimensional Richards (1931) equation